IrenOknel/VBWB/README.md

 ## Future Enhancements

-- **Improve UI/UX**: Enhance the UI for a more dynamic user experience.
+- **Improve UI/UX**: Enhance the UI and responsiveness for a more dynamic user experience.
 - **Additional Weather Features**: Integrate weather recommendations tailored to specific cities.
 - **Social Sharing**: Allow users to share their favorite weather-based activities on social media.